-Some women may improve with a trial of menopause hormone therapy (MHT) or with use of vaginal moisturisers/lubricants or vaginal oestrogen to improve vaginal dryness.
+Some women may improve with a trial of menopausal hormone therapy (MHT) or with use of vaginal moisturisers/lubricants or vaginal oestrogen to improve vaginal dryness.
 It is an important issue to discuss with your doctor.

 The area of wellbeing and libido is very complex, and research tells us these are likely to be influenced by psychological factors more than testosterone.
 For example, a woman's individual situation, her relationship status and satisfaction, her past experience of problems and whether she is experiencing anxiety or depression are important influences.